 Medicare Advantage (MA) plans contract with Medicare on an annual basis.
 Medicare pays each MA plan a fixed monthly amount for each member.
 This amount varies by county and is readjusted each year based on a Medicare formula.
 In turn, the MA plan must provide, at minimum, all Medicare-covered services.
 The MA plan may also offer additional services not covered by Medicare, such as hearing aids, dental care and eye exams.
 These additional services vary by geographic area.
-In 2021, MA plans may offer expanded supplemental benefits that no longer need to be primarily health related.
+In 2022, MA plans many offer expanded supplemental benefits that no longer need to be primarily health related.